 The broader markets

-outperformed the benchmark indices- BSE Midcap and Smallcap indices gained between 0.4-1.2%.
+are underperforming the benchmark indices- BSE Midcap and Smallcap indices have slipped between 1-2%.

-The market breadth on BSE ended firm with 1,723 shares advancing and 1,268 shares declining.
+The market breadth in BSE remains dismal with 1,674 shares declining and 601 shares advancing.

 SECTORS & STOCKS

 BSE Power, Realty and Metal indices have slumped by 2% each followed by counters like Banks, Capital Goods, Oil & Gas, Consumer Durables and Auto, all falling down by 1% each.
 However, defensive sectors like FMCG and Healthcare are trading marginally in positive zone.

 The main losers on the Sensex are Hindalco, M&M, BHEL, Tata Power, NTPC, Tata Motors, Axis Bank, Coal India and ONGC, all declining between 2-3%.

 SBI and M&M have slipped between 1-2% ahead of first quarter earnings today.